Mac&Cheese

 Reward boost events can be scheduled through the PulseDAO portal.
 Frequency of the reward boost events is determined by the token threshold(a required threshold of tokens must be collected, before reward boost event can be triggered).

 6.)
-Governance: Staking Reward Allocation
+Governance: Mining Reward Allocation

 7.)
 Governance: Governor Tax

-The governing contract collects penalties from prematurely-ended stakes, as well as a portion of inflation.
+The governing contract collects penalties from prematurely-ended CDs, as well as a portion of inflation.
 This is the mechanism to set the percentage of inflation (the "tax") that the governing contract should receive.
 The maximum governor tax is set at 10%.
 Tokens received by the governing contract can only be burned through DAO or deposited into the treasury wallet.
 The tokens must also be sacrificed (burned) by the governing contract in order to initiate a reward boost event.

 8.)
 Governance: Token Burns